The Algorithm Decides Who Gets Heard

 After a year of DSA enforcement, what the design can and cannot fix has become clearer to me.
 Transparency rules can show you the criteria a platform uses.
 They cannot change what those criteria are built to serve.
 As long as platforms profit from engagement, that goal will shape what spreads regardless of what the compliance documents say.

 Whether it is a government issuing executive orders or an algorithm trained on engagement data, the question is the same: who is accountable for what gets heard, and to whom?
-A year ago I thought the answer would get clearer once we saw how Community Notes performed.
+A year ago, I thought Community Notes would answer that.
 It did not.
-But I have a clearer sense now of where the problem actually sits.
-And it is not in the layer anyone is arguing about.
+What it did was make the actual problem harder to ignore: not the moderation layer itself, but what it sits on top of.
+That part has not changed, and no compliance document will change it either.